victoriadrake/hugo-theme-introduction/README.md

 Introduction contains a default menu.
 If you want to override this, you can do so by defining a `menu.main` in `config.toml`.

+## Contact section clock

+Introduction can optionally show your current local time in your [contact section](https://hugo-introduction.netlify.app/#contact).
+This uses vanilla JS and variables you provide.
+You can set this up by copying the settings in the exampleSite `config.toml` for `localTime`, `timeZone`, and `timeFormat`.

+## Plausible

+You can easily use Plausible.io for analytics by setting `plausible = true` in your `config.toml`.
+Plausible offers a privacy-friendly alternative to Google Analytics.
+You'll need your own Plausible account - see [plausible.io](https://plausible.io/) for more.

 ## Google Analytics

 Set `googleAnalytics` in `config.toml` to activate Hugo's [internal Google Analytics template](https://gohugo.io/templates/internal/#google-analytics).